ykmv/ht/README.md

 ```
 Mark default habit as completed for today.
 Run this once again to mark today as failed.
-Running this once more will delete the day. kk
+Running this once more will delete the day.

 ```sh
 ht -c